samrxth/readme-generator/README.md

 ## Authors
 [samrath2007](https://github.com/samrath2007) - Role in the project.

-This project is licensed under GNU General Public License version 2 - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under GNU General Public License version 2 - see the [LICENSE](LICENSE) file for details.